-Warlock Christian Day's New Orleans shop offers magical merchandise for both the curious and Witch alike.
+Warlock Christian Day and Brian Cain's New Orleans shop offers magical merchandise for both the curious and Witch alike.
 Whether you want a candle to bless your home, herbs and roots to make your own magic, a potion to attract love, books to teach you the arts of Witchery, a Voodoo doll made by a real practitioner, or to cast a spell at our authentic Witches' Altar, Hex is for those who believe in magic and those whose hearts beat with its fire.
-Hex also offers psychic readings featuring Sharon Graham, Brian Cain, and Anastasia DeLaune.
-Be sure to also check out Christian's shops Hex and Omen in Salem, Massachusetts!
+Hex also offers psychic readings featuring Elie Barnes, Levi Rowland, and Mimi Curry.
+Be sure to also check out Christian and Brian's shop, Hex in Salem, Massachusetts!

 Island of Salvation Botanica